uaiae/Airline-Delays/README.md

  Maybe show median of all airlines&airports

 Changes implemented

+NOTE: index1.html takes long to load - please  check the screenshot index1.png instead.

-Version 01 started with showing all data (all airlines and all airports).
+Index1: started with showing all data (all airlines and all airports).

+Index2:
 During the discussions with Johnny, Christian and Thomas I learned that wanted to see patterns in the data.
 Thus I reduced the amount of data shown simulatneously by addition of buttons which allow to filter for preset airlines.
 I chose these airlines based on an article I found on: